mattlean/lean-js-app-starter/docs/browser/developing.md

 * `test`: Run all tests
 * `test:update`: Re-record snapshots
 * `test:watch`: Watch files for changes and rerun the tests affected by these changes

+If you want to configure Jest, you can edit [`jest.config.js`](../../jest.config.js).
+For more information on the default configuration, read the ["Configuration" documentation](configuration.md).

 #### Creating Tests
 When creating tests, it is recommended that you end your file names with `.test.js` (or `.test.jsx` if it uses JSX) and put them in a `__tests__` folder.